William Wilson (short story): Analysis

 "William Wilson" clearly explores the theme of the double.
 This second self haunts the protagonist and leads him to insanity and also represents his own insanity.
 According to Poe biographer Arthur Hobson Quinn, the second self represents the conscience.
 This division of the self is reinforced by the narrator's admission that "William Wilson" is actually a pseudonym.
 The name itself is an interesting choice: "son" of "will".
 In other words, William Wilson has willed himself into being along with the double which shares that name.

 Poe wrote the story very carefully and with subtlety.
 Sentences are balanced, with very few adjectives, and there is little concrete imagery beyond the description of Wilson's school.
 Pacing is purposely set as leisurely and measured using a formal style and longer sentences.
 Rather than creating a poetic effect or mood, as Poe recommends in "The Philosophy of Composition", Poe is creating a tale based on rationality and logic.

 Publication history

+"William Wilson" was first published in 1839 in the anthology The Gift: A Christmas and New Year's Present (dated for 1840) edited by Eliza Leslie.
+Then the story appeared in the October 1839 issue of Burton's Gentleman's Magazine.
+The text in Burton's was accompanied by a note that said this piece of Poe's was "From The Gift of 1840".
+The story was reprinted in Cincinnati, Ohio, in The Daily Buckeye on October 26-30, 1839.
+It was also reprinted in 1845 in New York City, in both the Broadway Journal on August 30, and in The Spirit of the Times on September 5–8.

-"William Wilson" was published in the October 1839 issue of Burton's Gentleman's Magazine, though it appeared earlier that year in The Gift: A Christmas and New Year's Present dated for 1840.
-The tale was later translated into French in December 1844, printed in the Paris newspaper La Quotidienne in two installments.
-This was the first translation of Poe's work to a language other than English and marked Poe's introduction to France.
+The tale was translated into French in December 1844, and printed in the Paris newspaper La Quotidienne in two installments.
+This was the first translation of Poe's work into a language other than English and the piece introduced Poe to France.